There is a War Department marker for the Jeff Davis Artillery on the Gettysburg battlefield.

 |January||Assigned to Carter’s Battalion, 2nd Corps Artillery|

-The battery lost three guns and half its men captured, including its commander, Captain William J. Reese, and Lietenant D. E. Bates.
+The battery lost three guns and half its men captured, including its commander, Captain William J. Reese, and Lieutenant D. E. Bates.
+One 3″ rifle still remained with the battery.
+After the battle the surviving men were transferred to the Orange Artillery.

 |March||At Fort Clifton, reported as having 87 men present|